 - *CSI Used Oil and Universal Waste Management Plan

 The Environmental Health and Safety Office is responsible for ensuring that College laboratory safety policies are followed in campus research and teaching laboratories.
-The Chemical Hygiene Officer is the individual that manages laboratory safety issues in the Laboratory Sciences Building.
+The Chemical Hygiene Officer is the individual that manages laboratory safety issues on the whole campus.
 This individual reports to the Director of the Environmental Health and Safety Office.

 The Chemical Hygiene Plan and CUNY Lab Safety Manual are as follows: